 Anise is also confused with another herb called Chinese Star Anise (Illicium verum), which is used to make the drug Tamiflu.

 In high doses, its narcotic effects can slow down respiration and circulation.
 It is poisonous to certain small animals and birds.
 It should not be given high doses to children.
-It may cause irritation to certain skin types and aggravate certain types of cancers caused by the estrogen hormone.
-It is best to avoid it during pregnancy.Shop for Anise Essential Oil on Amazon
+It could irritate sensitive skin and aggravates certain types of cancers caused by the estrogen hormone.
+Avoid use during pregnancy.Shop for Anise Essential Oil on Amazon